 I first experienced The Velvet Underground when I was 14 or 15, and acquired The Velvet Underground & Nico as that was a popular album among my circle of hippy friends, and on hearing it I was immediately drawn in.
 I still have the album - in a bit of a tatty state now, and a European issue, so not a valuable one, but I love it to bits.
 For me that album is one of the pinnacles of human achievement, like the moon landing, the four minute mile, democracy, the pyramids, Romeo & Juliet, and Starry Night.
 I also love Lou Reed and feel that his solo album Transformer is another pinnacle.
 For someone to have created two of, not only the greatest albums of all time, but greatest works of art of all time, is quite staggering.
 I have dipped into and out of Lou Reed's career, liking some of stuff, and being unsure of other.
 I thought Songs for Drella, where he worked again with John Cale of the Velvets, was another stunning moment, but on the whole he never quite matched the perfection of Transformer or the significance of The Velvet Underground & Nico.

 I was aware that the Velvets had made other albums, but I never really paid them much attention.
 For me (and I think for most of my friends) the Velvets had made one brilliant album and that was that.
 When at university, I went through a younger friend's tape collection.
-He mostly had punk albums and U2 albums, and some stuff by Prince, but he also had a really good collection of VU albums.
+He mostly had punk/post-punk albums and U2 albums and some stuff by Prince (a focus on late 70s and early 80s), but he also had a really good collection of VU albums.
 I must ask him one day why he had these albums by a fairly unknown and quite arty band from before his time.
-But anyway, he had the albums, and I went through the, On the whole they confirmed my feeling that after the first album the band didn't do anything significant, but there were some pleasant and quirky songs along the way that I put together onto a compilation tape.
+But anyway, he had the albums, and I went through them.
+On the whole they confirmed my feeling that after the first album the band didn't do anything significant, but there were some pleasant and quirky songs along the way that I put together onto a compilation tape.
 And that's where I left it.

 But the other day something caught my eye about the second Velvet's album, that it is being reassessed as something important and influential, and that Lou Reed and the band thought themselves that it was a significant album.
 I listened again, and still find it harsh and noisy.
 But I started listening again to the other albums and found myself falling in love with the third album Velvet Underground.
 So I think iot might be worth doing a deeper study of this fascinating band.